HongPhuMagic/ML-Project-3-Exoplanets/README.md

 #### Project Goal

-The goal of this project is to predict potential exoplanets that are earth-size and smaller within the habitable zone of their respective sun using a variety of classification models.
+The goal of this project was to predict potential exoplanets that are earth-size and smaller within the habitable zone of their respective sun using a variety of classification models.

 #### Conclusion

-After extracting 2418 candiates, I used my best two models to classify the 2418 candidates!
+After extracting 2418 candiates, I used my best two models to classify the 2418 candidates.
-* SVC predicted there would be 994 potential earth-sized and smaller within the habitable zone!
+* SVC predicted there would be 994 potential earth-sized and smaller exoplanets within the habitable zone
-* Random Forest prediced there would be 829 potential earthh-sized and smaller within the habitable zone!
+* Random Forest predicted there would be 829 potential earth-sized and smaller exoplanets within the habitable zone

 ![](Pictures/countcan.JPG)